Some time ago, I was speaking with a dying woman. What remained of her life was measured in weeks.

-It was during a “feast of the Jews” – a time that should have been a celebration of God’s grace.
+It was during a “feast of the Jews”—a time that should have celebrated God’s grace.

-A crippled man is lying beside a pool in Jerusalem called Bethesda, meaning “house of mercy.”
-He’s been crippled for 38 years.
+A crippled man was lying beside a pool in Jerusalem called Bethesda, meaning “house of mercy.”
+He had been crippled for 38 years.

-There is a legend that at certain times an angel stirred the water of the pool and the first person in is healed.
-So, to be healed you had to watch closely and move quickly.
+There is a legend that sometimes an angel stirs the water of the pool, and the first person in is healed.
+So, to be healed, you had to watch closely and move quickly.

-In a way, this scene is a microcosm of Judaism – and ‘religion’ in general.
-There’s no mercy – no remedy – for those who need it most.
-A blind person can’t earn sight; a cripple can’t earn legs that work; a dead person can’t earn life; a sinner can’t earn forgiveness.
+In a way, this scene is a microcosm of all ‘religion’ in general.
+There is no mercy or remedy for those who need it most.
+A blind person cannot earn sight; a cripple cannot earn legs that work; a dead person cannot earn life; a sinner cannot earn forgiveness.

 Jesus speaks to this needy crippled human in his hopeless situation.